 c. use of taxpayer computer resources, and

-2. specifically identify which of the taxpayer's records the board determines are not necessary for retention and which the taxpayer may discard, and
+2. specifically identify which of the taxpayer's records the Board determines are not necessary for retention and which the taxpayer may discard, and

 3. authorize variances, if any, from the normal provisions of this regulation.

-(B) The board shall consider a taxpayer's request for a record retention limitation agreement and notify the taxpayer of the actions to be taken.
+(B) The Board shall consider a taxpayer's request for a record retention limitation agreement and notify the taxpayer of the actions to be taken.

-(C) The board's decision to enter or not to enter into a record retention limitation agreement shall not relieve the taxpayer of the responsibility to keep adequate and complete records supporting entries shown on any tax or information return.
+(C) The Board's decision to enter or not to enter into a record retention limitation agreement shall not relieve the taxpayer of the responsibility to keep adequate and complete records supporting entries shown on any tax or information return.

-(2) A taxpayer's record retention practices shall be subject to evaluation by the board when a record retention limitation agreement exists.
+(2) A taxpayer's record retention practices shall be subject to evaluation by the Board when a record retention limitation agreement exists.
 The evaluation may include a review of the taxpayer's relevant data processing and accounting systems with respect to EDP systems, including systems using EDI technology.

-(A) The board shall notify the taxpayer of the results of any evaluation, including acceptance or disapproval of any proposals made by the taxpayer (e.g., to discard certain records) or any changes considered necessary to bring the taxpayer's practices into compliance with this regulation.
+(A) The Board shall notify the taxpayer of the results of any evaluation, including acceptance or disapproval of any proposals made by the taxpayer (e.g., to discard certain records) or any changes considered necessary to bring the taxpayer's practices into compliance with this regulation.

 (B) Since the evaluation of a taxpayer's record retention practices is not directly related to the determination of tax reporting accuracy for a particular period or return, an evaluation made under this regulation is not an "examination of records" under the applicable tax law.

-(3) In addition to the record retention evaluation under subdivision (j)(2), the board may conduct tests to establish the authenticity, readability, completeness, and integrity of the machine-sensible records retained under a record retention limitation agreement.
+(3) In addition to the record retention evaluation under subdivision (j)(2), the Board may conduct tests to establish the authenticity, readability, completeness, and integrity of the electronic records retained under a record retention limitation agreement.
 The state shall notify the taxpayer of the results of such tests.
 These tests may include the testing of EDI and other procedures and a review of the internal controls and security procedures associated with the creation and storage of the records.